anrmathe/cmpm-121-f25-f1/README.md

 **Tools:** We are using Visual Studio Code for writing code as it has strong TS and JS support, built-in Git integration, and access to the live share extension.
 We will use the G3D library for implementing 3D flat puzzles as it seems simple to learn and use.

-**Generative AI:** We plan to use generative AI for several aspects, which include: debugging, how to improve the efficiency of the code,
+**Generative AI:** We plan to use generative AI for several aspects, which include: debugging and how to refactor and improve the efficiency of the code.

 ## Outlook
 Give us a short section on your outlook on the project.
 You might cover one or more of these topics: